Saturday August 22 / Silver Falls waterfall loop

 HIKE

-A public community hike for first-timers, regular walkers, and anyone who wants good people, good views, and a different kind of Saturday.
+A public community waterfall hike on the Maple Ridge Loop at Silver Falls for first-timers, regular walkers, and anyone who wants good people, good views, and a different kind of Saturday.

 Meet-up point